KatherineMichel/digital-commonplace/README.md

 https://medium.com/@broccolini/design-systems-at-github-c8e5378d2542? | Design Systems at GitHub - Diana Mounter - Medium

-https://octoverse.github.com/ | The State of the Octoverse | The State of the Octoverse reflects on 2018 so far, teamwork across time zones, and 1.1 billion contributions. https://octoverse.github.com/#top-and-trending-projects | The State of the Octoverse | The State of the Octoverse celebrates a year of building across teams, time zones, and millions of merged pull requests. https://github.com/blog/2480-github-s-technology-predictions-for-2018 | GitHub's technology predictions for 2018 https://github.com/ten | Thank you for making 10 years of GitHub possible https://github.com/blog/2401-the-github-diversity-report
+https://octoverse.github.com/ | The State of the Octoverse | The State of the Octoverse reflects on 2018 so far, teamwork across time zones, and 1.1 billion contributions. https://github.com/blog/2480-github-s-technology-predictions-for-2018 | GitHub's technology predictions for 2018 https://github.com/ten | Thank you for making 10 years of GitHub possible https://github.com/blog/2401-the-github-diversity-report